edfus/stream-editor/README.md

    */
   replacement?: string | ((wholeMatch: string, ...args: string[]) => string);
   /**
-   * Perform a full replacement or not.
-   *
-   * A RegExp search without capture groups or a search in string will be
-   * treated as a full replacement silently.
-   */
-  isFullReplacement?: Boolean;
-  /**
-   * Only valid for a string replacement.
-   *
-   * Disable placeholders in replacement or not.
-Processed result shall be
-   * exactly the same as the string replacement if set to true.
-   *
-   * Default: false
-   */
-  disablePlaceholders?: Boolean;
-  /**
    * Apply restriction on certain search's maximum executed times.
    *
    * Upon reaching the limit, if option `truncate` is falsy (false by default),